pakjiddat/Pakjiddat-Website/src/pages/articles/2020-02-04---How-To-Change-Account-Passwords-on-an-OpenLDAP-Server/index.md

 draft: false
 path: "/posts/how-to-change-account-passwords-on-an-openldap-server"
 tags:
-  - "command line tools"
-  - "server management"
+  - "software installation and configuration"
 description: "To change the LDAP admin password, we need to first save the rootdn account information.
 We can do this with the command:"
 ---